Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 * Webshop
 * More complex contact form with subject options (Request a part, general enquiry, I have something for sale, etc.)
-* Animated image gallery with professional photos of the cars for sale
+* Animated image gallery with professional photos of the cars for sale.
+Images currently displayed as thumbnails while full size images appear onnce thumbnail is selected, however download speed still could be improved.
 * Language choice options
 * Additional pages such as News, Blog, Client testimonials